Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 98,251 people, 41,245 houses or apartments, and a median cost of homes of $186,647, Albany real estate and house prices are near the national average for all cities and towns.
+With a population of 97,279, 41,245 total housing units (homes and apartments), and a median house value of $188,407, Albany real estate and house prices are near the national average for all cities and towns.

 Duplexes, homes converted to apartments or other small apartment buildings are the single most common housing type in Albany, accounting for 46.40% of the city's housing units.
 Other types of housing that are prevalent in Albany include single-family detached homes ( 27.84%), large apartment complexes or high rise apartments ( 21.09%), and a few row houses and other attached homes ( 4.50%).
-Cities with mostly row houses, apartments, and other high density housing types are relatively uncommon, and characteristic of compact cities that frequently have a downtown or other neighborhoods where amenities are within walking distance and a lot of street life can be seen.
+Cities that are predominantly high-density buildings are relatively uncommon in the US.
+Because of the density, these types of cities are often walkable and compact, and often have a lively downtown.

 Albany is dominated by renter-occupied one, two, or no bedrooms apartments.
 66.73% of Albany's dwellings are rentals.